By: Morgan Gibson PT, DPT

 The Mind and Motion Difference

 Our facility is truly unique in that we offer numerous services in order to provide comprehensive, well-rounded care.
-Along with physical therapy services, we also offer speech therapy, occupational therapy, neurotherapy, and biofeedback.
+Along with pediatric physical therapy services, we also offer speech therapy, occupational therapy, neurotherapy, and biofeedback.

 In addition, we also provide psychological testing and psychotherapy services.
 We are aware that pain and complicated medical conditions can be emotionally and mentally challenging for patients and parents.
 Our trained therapists provide a safe and confidential environment in order to navigate emotions and gain coping skills.